wesrog/wesrog.github.com/_posts/2017-10-19-ezra-caldwell.md

 If you aren't familiar with Ezra Caldwell, he is most recently known for (posthumously) the bikes he fabricated.
 I remember seeing pictures of super clean, beautifully built bicycles with wooden fenders and stumbled on Fast Boy Cycles.
-It was then that I became even more obsessed wih bikes.
+It was then that I became even more obsessed wih bikes.<!--more-->

 I started reading more about who Ezra is and learned that he passed away from cancer.
 His works (both bicycles and photography) remain an inspiration to me